 Information about the water treatment plant (JWPP) - Click Here

-The District is currently flushing the water system due to a brown discoloration in the water.
+As a result of these tests, the water supplied to homes in that area may experience a temporary yellow or brown discoloration in the water.
 This discoloration consists of naturally occurring harmless minerals (primarily iron and manganese).
 These minerals settle in the water pipelines during winter months when water usage is low.
-To clear the mineral deposits, the District’s personnel flush the lines by opening the fire hydrants and literally flushing out the unwanted minerals.
-It can take up to 24 hours for the water to clear.
+This increase in flow and pressure will stir up these minerals and it can take several hours for the water to clear.

 What should I do if my water is discolored?

-If this discoloration occurs, simply run your cold-water faucets for about 5 minutes to make sure the water is clear.
-If it doesn't clear up after a few minutes, wait for an hour or two and try again.
-As we are flushing a large area, you could continue to get some discolored water periodically over a period of a day or two.
+If this discoloration occurs, simply run your cold-water faucets for about 5 minutes to see if the water clears.
+If it doesn't clear up after a few minutes, wait for a few hours to allow the District to flush the lines, and then try running the cold faucets again.
+If the problem persists, please notify the District.
 It is recommended that you do not do laundry at this time to avoid stained clothing – especially whites.